asagi4/comfyui-prompt-control/doc/syntax.md

 [SEQ<% for x in steps(0.1, 0.9, 0.1) %>:<lora:test:<= sin(x*pi) + 0.1 =>>:<= x =><% endfor %>]
 ```
 generates a LoRA schedule based on a sinewave

-## Prompt interpolation

-Note: Not currently supported by `PCEncodeSchedule`

-`a red [INT:dog:cat:0.2,0.8:0.05]` will attempt to interpolate the tensors for `a red dog` and `a red cat` between the specified range in as many steps of 0.05 as will fit.

 # Basic prompt syntax